oroinc/platform/UPGRADE-2.0.md

     * `joinWorkflowItem` - to easily join workflowItem to an entity with QueryBuilder
     * `joinWorkflowStep` - to easily join workflowStep to an entity with QueryBuilder trough specified workflowItem alias
     * `addDatagridQuery` - for datagrid listeners to join workflow fields (especially workflowStatus)

+####DataAuditBundle
+- LoggableManager was removed.
+Some logic moved to SendChangedEntitiesToMessageQueueListener class and some backend processors.
+- EntityListener was removed.
+Similar logic could be found in SendChangedEntitiesToMessageQueueListener class.
+- KernelListener was removed.
+- AnnotationDriver was removed.
+- ExtendMetadataFactory was removed.
+- Loggable and Versioned annotations were removed.
+Use entity config auditable option instead.